zodraz0/ass5/README.md

 # ass5
-just try to create a GitHub README file for my group
+Just try to create a GitHub README file for my group